MrPsycho5/personal-website/source/_posts/Hide-Proxmox-interface-behind-nginx-reverse-proxy-SSL-VNC.md

 ln -s /etc/nginx/sites-available/proxmox.domain.tld /etc/nginx/sites-enabled/proxmox.domain.tld
 ```

-You can check for any errors by issuing `nginx -t` (if you get 'conflicting server name' that's because you still have the default_server inside sites-enabled/default)
+You can check for any errors by issuing `nginx -t` (if you get 'conflicting server name' that's because you still have the default_server inside `sites-enabled/default`)

-If everything is okay reload the server
+If everything is okay, reload the server

 ```
 service nginx reload